 If your baby doesn't burp after a few minutes, change the baby's position and try burping for another few minutes before feeding again.
 Always burp your baby when feeding time is over.

 To help prevent the milk from coming back up, keep your baby upright after feeding for 10 to 15 minutes, or longer if your baby spits up or has GERD.
 But don't worry if your baby spits sometimes.
 It's probably more unpleasant for you than it is for your baby.

 Babies with colic (3 or more hours a day of continued crying) might have gas from swallowing too much air during crying spells, which can make the baby even more uncomfortable.
-Using anti-gas drops has not proven to be an effective way to treat colic or gas, and some of these medicines can be dangerous.
+Check with your pediatrician before giving your baby anti-gas drops.